dhis2/training-docs/content/general_guidance/capacity_building_considerations.md

     * In our scenario, we want to get to a point where our teams are proficient in entering data into our immunization program using both web-based and Android devices.
 2. Prioritizing the gaps that have been identified
    * Here we would want to ensure that we are addressing our gaps in the right order.
 This may involve modifying the order items are presented within a single training event, or potentially considering additional training events in the future.
 An example of this could be training on tracker data analysis.
 While this is relevant when working with the immunization program, it would not address our immediate needs to get the data into the system.
 Also, if the learning gap is currently quite large, addressing several priorities at once may be overwhelming for the teams you are trying to build capacity within.
-3. Identify the cause of the identified gaps
+3. Identify the cause of the identified gaps.
 Try to identify some simple questions that you can work through to identify why a current knowledge gap exists.
 This may be self-explanatory, particularly when introducing a new process; however this may become more difficult as training goals become more complex and/or learner's current skill levels are already high.
 Some example questions that can help iun our scenario:
       * Have they ever used DHIS2 before?
       * Have they ever entered tracker data before?